A long table with diners lined along each side enjoying a holiday meal.

-The San Diego Rescue Mission will host a Christmas meal Saturday for nearly 1,000 San Diegans experiencing homelessness, living in unstable conditions or who are low-income.
+The San Diego Rescue Mission hosted a Christmas meal Saturday for nearly 1,000 San Diegans experiencing homelessness or living in unstable conditions.

 “Christmas at the Rescue Mission is truly a community celebration,” said Donnie Dee, president and CEO of the San Diego Rescue Mission.
 “Neighbor to neighbor, this season reminds us of what generosity can do.
 We’re grateful for every volunteer and donor who helps us welcome our guests with dignity, good food and joyful fellowship.